AdobeDocs/experience-manager-screens.en/help/user-guide/single-use-takeover-channel.md

 ---
 # Single Use TakeOver Channel {#single-use-takeover-channel}

-The following page showcases a use case that emphasizes on setting up a project on how to create a Single TakeOver channel that plays just once for a specific time.
+The following page showcases a use case that emphasizes on setting up a project on how to create a Single TakeOver channel that plays once for a specific time.

 ## Use Case Description {#use-case-description}

-This Use Case explains how to create a channel that *takes over* from the normally playing channel for a display or group of displays.
-The takeover will only occur once and for a specific time.
+This Use Case explains how to create a channel that *takes over* from the normal playing channel for a display or group of displays.
+The takeover only occurs once and for a specific time.

-For example, there is a Single TakeOver channel that plays on Friday from 9AM to 10AM.
-During this time, no other channel should play.
-Before and after this time, the Single Use Takeover channel will not play.
-The following example showcases creation of a single takeover channel that plays allows the content to play for 2 minutes before 12:00 am on Dec 31 until 12:01 am.
+For example, there is a Single TakeOver channel that plays on Friday 9:00 am through 10:00 am During this time, no other channel should play.
+Before and after this time, the Single Use Takeover channel does not play.
+The following example showcases the creation of a single takeover channel that allows the content to play for 2 minutes before 12:00 am on Dec 31 until 12:01 am

 ### Preconditions {#preconditions}